Driving after 70: What you need to know

 Many people carry on driving well into their senior years.
 But there are a few things that you need to bear in mind if you're behind the wheel as you get older.

-For example, when you turn 70 you must renew your driving licence, and continue to do so every three years after that.
+For example, you must renew your driving licence at 70, and continue to do so every three years after that.

 Also as we age we are more susceptible to health conditions, some of which can affect driving ability.